 If bikes aren’t preferred by the team, our Chicago Favorites Walking & Food Tour can also accommodate up to 9 people.
 These Chicago tours are great options for companies that want to support other local Chicago businesses during a safe and fun team building activity that is more personal than video chat.

 Wake Up and Smell the Roses at Garfield Park Conservatory

 The Garfield Park Conservatory is one of the most peaceful locations in Chicago.
 If you’re looking for some socially-distanced team building ideas, stroll around the outdoor gardens before the weather gets too cold.
 The conservatory also hosts a variety of virtual programming options, like yoga in the conservatory and a virtual tree ID walk.
 Reservations can be made online.

 Bike Chicago on a Scavenger Hunt for Some Healthy Team Building Competition

 If you’re looking for less structured team building activities in Chicago while still social distancing, how about renting some bikes and exploring neighborhoods and local attractions?
 Let your staff enjoy the freedom of the outside air while getting their exercise in.
 If you want to make it extra fun, we’ll help you turn it into a scavenger hunt!
 We rent out all varieties of bikes, including traditional and electrical.
-Reserve your team a variety of bike rentals from Bobby’s Bike Hike and make your own team-building adventure.
+Reserve your team a variety of Chicago bike rentals from Bobby’s Bike Hike and make your own team-building adventure.